Qatar Red Crescent Society: Partnerships

 The International Federation of Red Cross and Red Crescent Societies partnered with Qatar-based Al Jazeera Media Network in May 2014.
 This agreement built on relations developed over several years between QRC and Al Jazeera.
 The goal of the agreement was to give a voice to the voiceless by drawing attention and support to the victims of disasters.

 In coordination with QRC, the IFRC signed a partnership agreement in 2013 with Qatar's Cultural Village Foundation ("Katara") to help build more resilient and peaceful communities in the Middle East and North Africa.

 In August 2012, QRC signed a partnership agreement with the Mali Red Cross to "ensure strong coordination in planning and implementing projects in Northern Mali".

 The United Nations publicly rejected these claims and subsequently co-organized high-profile activities with these relief organizations in 2017.
 In this initiative, all 3 Qatari organizations contributed for the Syrian refugees and signed agreements worth $8.5 million with World Food Programme, UNICEF, World Health Organization, UN refugee agency (UNHCR) and Office for the Coordination of Humanitarian Affairs (OCHA).
 The deal was signed in Doha during July 2018.

-According to organizations like The United Nations and US Department of state, Qatar is the second largest contributor to the United Nations fund for counter terrorism out of the total 35 donors.
-This was revealed in the Fourth high level strategic dialogue with the united nation's office of counter terrorism (UNOCT) during March 2022.
+According to the United Nations and US Department of State, Qatar is the second largest contributor to the United Nations fund for counter terrorism out of the 35 donors.
+This was revealed in the fourth high level strategic dialogue with the United Nations' Office of Counter Terrorism (UNOCT) during March 2022.
 Both parties (Qatar and UNOCT) discussed strategic priorities and collaboration for effective United Nations support to member's state on counter terrorism.

 It was also disclosed that in 2019, the Qatari government drafted new AML/CFT legislation, which finalized and passed into law in September and as of that year, there have been no terrorist activities in Qatar.
-The nation maintains an inter-agency of National anti-terrorism committee (NATC) which is composed of representatives from more than 10 government agencies says the country reports on terrorism 2019 by US Department of state.
+The nation maintains an inter-agency of national anti-terrorism committee (NATC) which is composed of representatives from more than 10 government agencies says the country reports on terrorism 2019 by US Department of State.

 None of the Qatari humanitarian organizations has ever been listed on the UN terror list established and maintained pursuant to Security Council res.
 1267/1989/2253.